 From the ingredient list, there certainly doesn’t appear to be any substance, or at a toxic dose, that should cause any harm at all.

 There are currently no testimonials on the official Euramin website, but there have been some Euramin Vital Hair reviews in forums both for and against this product.
-However, I personally don’t think it wise to trust forums (and you can read this article to find out why).
+However, I personally don’t think it wise to trust forums (read this article to find out why).

 Everyone’s different, of course.
 So, what helps one person might not help someone else.
 And that means the only real way to know if it actually works, is to try it.

 Clearly, it’s a lot easier to take just one type of supplement rather than having to shop around and "mix and match" other products.

 you might like the idea of taking a product like Euramin Vital

 However, personally I think that whilst some food supplements can support hair growth, I do not believe any supplement can reverse hair loss.

 Perhaps, if you don’t follow a healthy and varied diet, it might be a good idea to take a food supplement to try and restore the level of nutrients your body needs.
 But that doesn’t guarantee that the hair on your head will miraculously start growing again!